ValtteriVu/pill-dispenser-project/README.md

 ### Step 2: Cloning the SDK

 Clone the Pico SDK using the following terminal commands.
-**Note: At the time of writing, the latest version of the SDK (v2.1.0) has some broken interactions with FreeRTOS.
-Using the earlier 2.0.0 version fixes the issues.**
 All commands were tested using Windows Powershell.

 ```